adriancondrea/DirectedGraph/README.md

 On the first line, the number n of vertices and the number m of edges;
 On each of the following m lines, three numbers, x, y and c, describing an edge: the origin, the target and the cost of that edge.

+lab2:
+1. Write a program that, given a directed graph and two vertices, finds a lowest length path between them, by using a forward breadth-first search from the starting vertex.